alla-sahithya/Optimizing-Airbnb-Pricing-Strategy-in-New-York-City-for-Hosts/README.md

 3. Navigation:
 • Use the side bar to navigate between different pages (Home, Predict Price, Neighbourhood Prices, and Visualizations).
 • You can also follow the on-screen instructions for predicting prices and exploring neighbourhood prices.

+# User Interface: